How Much Does Spray Foam Insulation Cost in the Attic of an Existing Home in 2026? (Prices/Rates/Factors)

 If you answered yes to these questions, using spray foam insulation in your attic could help fix the problem.

-These are just some of the key signs that you need to insulate or reinsulate the attic of your home.
-Other symptoms include high energy bills, upstairs rooms not maintaining the same temperature as the rest of the house, and issues with your roof.
+These are just some of the key signs that you need to insulate or reinsulate your home's attic.
+Other symptoms include high energy bills, upstairs rooms that don't maintain the same temperature as the rest of the house, and issues with your roof.

 After insulating thousands of attics in Michigan over the past 20 years, we know insulating your attic with spray foam can cure what ails you when it comes to saving money and keeping you comfortable.
 RetroFoam of Michigan uses spray foam insulation when insulating attics, crawl spaces, and rim joists.